This page provides information about JobSeeker Payment and the temporary arrangements in place because of the COVID-19 pandemic.

 The Government has announced two Economic Support Payments:

 The First Economic Support Payment ($750) was payable to all people entitled to particular social security payments between 12 March and 13 April 2020: ABSTUDY (Living Allowance), Age Pension, Austudy, Bereavement Allowance, Carer Allowance, Carer Payment, Disability Support Pension, JobSeeker Payment, Parenting Payment, Partner Allowance, Special Benefit, Widow B Pension, Wife Pension and Youth Allowance.

 Payment of the first Economic Support Payment was due on 17 April 2020 for people who were receiving their regular social security payment on that date.
-For those with claims that had/have not been processed, the first Economic Support Payment will arrive with your new payment after your claim is granted.
+For those with claims that had not been processed, the first Economic Support Payment was scheduled to arrive with the first new payment after their claim was granted.

 The Second Economic Support Payment ($750) will not be paid to all people who received the first payment.
 People who are receiving the fortnightly Coronavirus Supplement ($550/fortnight) will not receive the second Economic Support Payment.
 That means it will be paid to people on Age Pension, Carer Allowance, Carer Payment, Disability Support Pension, Widow B Pension and Wife Pension.
 It will not be paid to people on ABSTUDY (Living Allowance), Austudy, JobSeeker Payment, Partner Allowance, Special Benefit or Youth Allowance.

 The Second Economic Support Payment will be paid in July 2020.